Enrollment

 counts <- table(mtcars$vs,mtcars$gear)

-barplot(counts,main = "Car Distribution By Gears ans VS",
+barplot(counts,main = "Car Distribution By Gears ans

 xlab="Number of Gears",